-Another secret is resting chicken over at least 1 hour in a refrigerator after coating them with flour and rice flour.
+Another secret is resting chicken for at least 1 hour in a refrigerator after coating them with flour and rice flour.

-Yes!
-I thought it was a Taboo for making crispy fried chicken.
+I thought it was Taboo for making crispy fried chicken.

 Of course, there is a certain reason.

-By letting the meat sit in the refrigerator for over an hour, the coating flour absorbs excess juice and will be crispy fried in oil.
+By resting the meat in the refrigerator for over an hour, the coating powder absorbs excess juice and surprisingly it can help make the coat crispy.